Rocky769/Compiler-II-Project/README.md

 	$make clean

 If any syntax errors occur,the inbuilt ANTLR itself raises the error and is reflected in AST.
-If no syntax error is occured,No error is shown.
+If no syntax error occurs,No error is shown.